Ill-posedness for the 2D viscous shallow water equations in the critical Besov spaces: Abstract

 \section{Abstract}

 In this paper, we prove that the 2D viscous shallow water equations is ill-posed in the critical Besov spaces $\B^{\frac2p-1}_{p,1}(\R^2)$ with $p>4$.
-Our proof mainly depends on the method introduced by the paper \cite{C-M-Z4}.
+Our proof mainly depends on the method introduced by Bourgain-Pavlovi\'c in \cite{B-P} and Chen-Miao-Zhang in \cite{C-M-Z4}.